Black Speech Translator

 It is a constructed language, not a natural one.
 Tolkien invented it as a fictional tongue for Sauron and his servants in Middle-earth.
 Unlike his Elvish languages, Tolkien deliberately kept Black Speech minimal, so only the ring inscription and a handful of other words appear in his writing.

-There is no documented word for hello in Black Speech.
-The language was designed for commands and subjugation, not greetings.
-For translation purposes, the tool generates a phonetically consistent Black Speech rendering, but no canonical greeting exists in Tolkien's writings.
+There is no known word for hello in Black Speech.
+The language was designed for commands and domination, not greetings.
+No official greeting exists in Tolkien's writings.